 Effective March 1, 2013, we elected to discontinue hedge accounting prospectively.
-After March 1, 2013, both realized and unrealized gains and losses have been recognized in earnings in derivative fair value as derivative contracts are settled and marked to market.
-For more information see, Note 11.

-Realized and unrealized gains and losses on derivatives that are not designated as hedges (or "non-hedge derivatives") are accounted for using the mark-to-market accounting method.
-We recognize all unrealized and realized gains and losses related to these contracts in each period in derivative fair value in the accompanying consolidated statements of operations.
+For more information, see Note 10.
+The effective portions of the discontinued deferred hedges as of March 1, 2013 were included in accumulated other comprehensive income ("AOCI") and were transferred to earnings during the same periods in which the forecasted transactions were recognized in earnings.
+During 2014, the remaining AOCI hedging gains were transferred to earnings.
+Since discontinuing hedge accounting, all realized and unrealized gains and losses on derivatives are accounted for using the mark-to-market accounting method.
+We recognize all unrealized and realized gains and losses related to these contracts in each period in derivative fair value in the accompanying consolidated statements of income.
 At times, we have also entered into basis swap agreements, which do not qualify for hedge accounting and are marked to market.
 The price we receive for our gas production can be more or less than the NYMEX price because of adjustments for delivery location ("basis"), relative quality and other factors; therefore, we have entered into basis swap agreements that effectively fix our basis adjustments.

 From time to time, we may enter into derivative contracts and pay or receive premium payments at the inception of the derivative contract which represent the fair value of the contract at its inception.
-These amounts would be included within the net derivative asset or liability on our consolidated balance sheet.
+These amounts would be included within the net derivative asset or liability on our consolidated balance sheets.
 The amounts paid or received for derivative premiums reduce or increase the amounts of gains and losses that are recorded in the earnings each period as the derivative contracts settle.
 We have not acquired any hedges through a business combination and have not modified any existing derivative contracts.